Instagram down for thousands of users - Downdetector

 Nearly 24,000 users of Instagram were impacted by 5 pm ET, according to outage-tracking website Downdetector, which collates status reports from a number of sources in the United States.

+"We're aware that some people are having trouble accessing Instagram.
+We're working to get things back to normal and apologize for any inconvenience," a Meta spokesperson said in an emailed statement.

+Currently, about 2,000 users are affected by the outage, according to Downdetector.

-Earlier on Thursday, Twitter Inc had a near three-hour outage that affected as many as 50,000 users at its peak at around 8:15 am ET, according to Downdetector.com.
+Earlier on Thursday, Twitter Inc had a near three-hour outage that affected as many as 50,000 users at its peak, according to Downdetector.com.

 Late last year, Meta had a nearly six-hour-long outage which kept WhatsApp, Instagram and Messenger out of reach for billions of users.